 The initial public offering price will be substantially higher than the net tangible book value per common share based on the total value of our tangible assets less our total liabilities immediately following this offering.
-Therefore, if you purchase common stock in this offering, you will experience immediate and substantial dilution of approximately \$7.65 per share, representing the difference between our pro forma as adjusted net tangible book value per share after giving effect to this offering at the initial public offering price of \$16.00 per share.
-As of June 30, 2019, we have outstanding stock options to purchase 1,929,283 shares of our common stock, certain of which have exercise prices below the initial public offering price.
+Therefore, if you purchase common stock in this offering, you will experience immediate and substantial dilution of approximately \$7.65 per share, representing the difference between our pro forma as adjusted net tangible book value per share after giving effect to this offering at an assumed initial public offering price of \$16.00 per share, the midpoint of the estimated price range set forth on the cover page of this prospectus.
+As of June 30, 2019, we have outstanding stock options to purchase 1,929,283 shares of our common stock, certain of which have exercise prices below the assumed initial public offering price.
 To the extent these outstanding options are ultimately exercised, you will experience further dilution.
 See the section titled "Dilution."